RACC: Representation-Aware Coverage Criteria for LLM Safety Testing

-\textbf{Attack Sample Acceleration}.
-The goal of this task is to prioritize successful jailbreak prompts from a mixed pool of successful and failed attempts.
-This simulates a common scenario in red-teaming where a large number of attack variants are generated, but only a subset effectively bypasses the model's safety filters.
-The candidate pool for our experiment consists mixture of successful and failed jailbreak prompts.
-We apply the same thresholding technique as in the prioritization task and measure the Attack Success Rate (ASR) of the selected samples, which is the percentage of successful attacks within the prioritized set.
-A higher ASR indicates a more effective criterion for identifying potent attacks.
+The goal of this task is to prioritize effective jailbreak prompts from a mixed pool of successful and failed attempts, while also maximizing the diversity of attack categories covered.
+This simulates a common red-teaming scenario where a large number of attack variants are generated but only a subset effectively bypasses the model's safety filters.
+We construct candidate pools with a fixed rate of failed attempts (70\%) on SorryBench, group items into category-consistent batches, and rank batches by marginal coverage gain.
+We track two metrics along the ranked trajectory: cumulative success count and cumulative category coverage, and summarize each with its normalized AUC and count at 50\% of batches selected.
+Results are averaged over 5 seeds.